 Discouraging plastic bags and encouraging reusable shopping bags will minimize the amount that ends up in our environment especially in our oceans.
 These best practices will in turn reduce pollution on land, air and water, conserve natural resources and reduce global warming.

-The benefits of waste audits are huge!
-Its better to stop guessing and find out what materials you are actually throwing out.
-You may be discarding what you should be recycling but the only way to take control of your waste stream is by conducting waste audits regularly.
+Waste audit benefits are huge for the industrial, commercial and institutional sectors!
+It’s better to stop guessing and find out what materials you are actually throwing out.
+The time to start conducting waste audits is now!
+You may be discarding what you should be reusing or recycling; but the only way to take control of your waste stream is by conducting waste audits regularly.

 The corona virus pandemic should not hinder any company from carrying out waste audits.
 As a property manager or facility manager, if you’re going to use the services of a waste and environmental company or any other company, ensure they are taking precautions to limit the spread of Covid 19.